-Applications must be completed and submitted online here by midnight Pacific time on February 1, 2013 (note: this is the extended deadline).
+Applications must be completed and submitted online here by midnight Pacific time on January 15, 2013.

 It is the applicant's responsibility to ensure that its application is complete and submitted by the deadline.
 Once the submission deadline has passed, all submissions will be considered final.
 In order to be considered for funding, applications must be submitted by the deadline, meet the eligibility criteria, and respond to all the questions in the online application.